CrowdStrike/terraform-provider-crowdstrike/docs/resources/ioa_rule_group.md

 Required:

 - `action` (String) The action to take when the rule triggers.
-- `comment` (String) The comment stored in audit logs when making changes to the IOA rule group rule.
 - `description` (String) The description of the IOA rule.
 - `name` (String) The name of the IOA rule.
 - `pattern_severity` (String) The severity of the pattern.